 Even if we don’t have oil, I am happy to support my friends who work so hard to preserve our traditions.
 If you need fresh olive oil from here, hurry up to order from Corinna at San Potente, it will sell out very fast.

 As for myself, I have developed an obsession with green noodles recently.
-Together with pumpkin, my favorite fall vegetable, they have been the star of several cooking classes.
+Together with pumpkin/squash, my favorite fall vegetable, they have been the star of several cooking classes.
 Helen, one of our tour guests, has defined her plate ” a bowl full of heaven”.
 I hope you will enjoy it as much.

 For the green stringozzi:

 - 60 gr cooked (2 oz) spinach or other leafy green vegetable (e.g. Swiss chard or kale leaves)

 - 320 gr (2 and 3/4 cup) Italian 00 flour

 - 1 large egg

 - 1 kg (2 lb) butternut squash or other flavorful pumpkin

 - 1 tablespoon per person of grated Pecorino or Parmigiano